RUBRACA Film-coated tablet Ref.[7613] Active ingredients: Rucaparib

 Effects of rucaparib on other medicinal products

-In a medicinal product interaction study in cancer patients, the effects of steady-state rucaparib at 600 mg twice daily on CYP1A2, CYP2C9, CYP2C19, CYP3A, and P-gp were evaluated with single oral doses of sensitive probes (caffeine, S-warfarin, omeprazole, midazolam, and digoxin, respectively).
+In medicinal product interaction studies in cancer patients, the effects of steady-state rucaparib at 600 mg twice daily on CYP1A2, CYP2C9, CYP2C19, CYP3A, BCRP and P-gp were evaluated with single oral doses of sensitive probes (caffeine, S-warfarin, omeprazole, midazolam, rosuvastatin, and digoxin, respectively).
+The effect of rucaparib on the pharmacokinetics of the combined oral contraceptive (ethinylestradiol and levonorgestrel) was also evaluated.
 Data suggest that rucaparib is a moderate inhibitor of CYP1A2, and a mild inhibitor of CYP2C9, CYP2C19, and CYP3A.
-Rucaparib also marginally inhibits P-gp in the gut.
+Rucaparib also marginally inhibits P-gp and weakly inhibits BCRP in the gut.

 CYP1A2 substrates